Employment Court: Current COVID-19 Protocol

-6. The Ministry of Justice has advised that it continues to take a number of steps to ensure the safety of those coming into courthouses during Alert Level 2, including:
+7. The Ministry of Justice advises that it continues to take a number of steps to ensure the safety of those coming into courthouses during Alert Level 2, including:

 a.
-A designated site officer to attend to hygiene, physical distancing and safe working practices.
+A designated site hygiene officer to attend to hygiene, physical distancing and safe working practices.

 b.
-Access will continue to be denied to those who:
+Access will continue to be denied to those:

-i. have a temperature of 38°C or above;
+- who have a temperature of 38 degrees or above;

-iv. have had close-contact with a suspected, probable or confirmed case.
+- who have had close contact with a suspected, probable or confirmed case.

 c.
-Limiting entry to those with business at court and members of the public who are given permission to enter.
+Limiting entry to those with business at Court, including support persons and members of the public who are given permission to enter.

 d.
 Maintaining an orderly queuing system at courthouse entrances, reminding people not to enter if they are symptomatic, offering wipes for items placed in screening trays.